FDS banner image

 Fds Home Page 2000The Faringdon Dramatic Society first went online on 22 January, 2000.
 The whole site was originally written and designed using basic html script.
 A full screen image has not been kept of the original site but this was the basic design.

-Fds Home Page 2012The design changed over the years and in January 2010 with the production of ‘Aladdin’, I added a page for the booking and paying for tickets online for the first time.
+Fds Home Page 2012The design changed over the years and in January 2010 with the production of ‘Aladdin’, I created and added a system for the booking and paying for tickets online for the first time.

 Fds Home Page 2018In 2017, I converted the website to a WordPress platform and wrote bespoke admin and page templates using php script.
-There was little change in the then current design but it allows for much more future flexibility.
-Content can now be added more easily using bespoke editing screens and automated across various pages making it is much easier to update for each new performance.
+Content can now be added more easily using editing screens that automatically calculate and update content across various pages.
+This makes it much easier to update for each new production and create analytical lists.
 The website now has over 240 pages with programs, photographs and press articles from all past productions.

 Many people have been involved in its production: